Skip to content

 What I'm saying is that deodorant was never designed to address fabric odor — and no amount of applying more deodorant will fix what's in your shirt.

 Use deodorant on your skin.
 Use ODORSTRIKE on your fabric.
 Two products, two surfaces, two problems actually solved.
+If you want to see how it stacks up against every option on the shelf, here's the best fabric odor spray for body odor in India, ranked.

 The ritual is simple.
 Before you wear a shirt — especially one that's been through a workout or a long day — two sprays at the collar, two under the arms, one at the back.
 Done in 5 seconds.
 Dry in under 10.
 No residue, no white marks, no scent that overpowers what you're actually wearing.